Italian hip-hop: 2010s

-Since 2010, after the success of the single "Tranne te" by Fabri Fibra, a real phenomenon of the mainstream rapper is created.
-Artists such as Emis Killa, Clementino, Fedez, Gemitaiz, MadMan, Rocco Hunt, Baby K, and Salmo make their debut in Italian hip hop.
+Since 2010, after the success of the single "Tranne te" by Fabri Fibra, artists such as Emis Killa, Clementino, Fedez, Gemitaiz, MadMan, Rocco Hunt, Baby K, and Salmo make their debut in Italian hip-hop.

 At the same time artists are born who manage to bring their music to high levels of sale, examples of these artists are Noyz Narcos and Nitro.
 Around 2015, the trap influence arrives in Italy starting from albums like Santeria by Gué Pequeno and Marracash, XDVR and Sfera Ebbasta by Sfera Ebbasta, 23 6451 by tha Supreme and The Dark Album by the Dark Polo Gang.

 It is followed by new artists such as Achille Lauro, Capo Plaza, Izi, Ghali, Ketama126, Massimo Pericolo, Ernia, tha Supreme and many others.
 Although, the underground remains firm with artists such as Jack the Smoker, Lord Madness, Murubutu, Claver Gold, Primo Brown (died in 2016), DJ Fastcut, Suarez, Leslie, Hard Squat Crew, Inoki, Rancore, Mezzosangue, Lanz Khan, Mattak (Italian-speaking but Swiss), Gionni Gioielli, L'Elfo, En?gma and many others.

 During the decade, albums that have already become classics of the genre such as Il ragazzo d'oro by Guè Pequeno, Mea culpa by Clementino, The Island Chainsaw massacre by Salmo, Il cuore e la fame by Egreen and Dead Poets by DJ FastCut are released.

 2020s

-Among the artists of the alternative hip hop genre that include En?gma, with the series of albums Totem, started with Totem – Episodio uno, anticipated by the single "Bomaye".
+Among the artists of the alternative hip-hop genre that include En?gma, with the series of albums Totem, started with Totem – Episodio uno, anticipated by the single "Bomaye".
 Other important artists are Madame and Willie Peyote, both present at the 71st edition of the Sanremo Music Festival respectively with the songs "Voce", produced by Dardust and "Mai dire mai (La locura)".
 At the start of 2021, Il Tre released his first album, Ali, that debuted on the first place in the FIMI chart just 1 week after its release.
 Other modern Italian rappers, such as Wado, focus more on issues of immigration and racism in their lyrics, which still affect many Afro-Italian rappers today.

-Other forms of the hip hop
+Other forms of the hip-hop

 Freestyle

 The first to have practiced freestyle in Italy were Neffa, Danno from Colle der Fomento, El Presidente and Moddi MC from the crew Pooglia Tribe.
 Clementino is a multiple-time Italian freestyle champion.